wp-plugins/weather-forecast-shortcode/readme.txt

 2. Upload `weather-forecast-shortcode` folder to the `/wp-content/plugins/` folder
 3. Activate the plugin through the 'Plugins' menu in WordPress

+== Upgrade ==

+IMPORTANT: If upgrade to new version from 1.2 or eralier fails, rename the folder `wp-content/plugins/weather-forecast-shortcode` to something else and reinstall the plugin.
+This problem should never happen again.
+Then try setting permission for the old `cache` subfolder to 755 and delete it through FTP.
+Otherwise shell access or support may delete it.

 == Frequently Asked Questions ==

 = Usage examples =